Novvum/graphql-birdseye/packages/react/README.md

 2. Ability to click on a field or type to view its connections
 3. Dynamic zooming to focus on small portions of the schema at a time
 4. Add to any web project
-5. Customizable styling and themeing
+5. Customizable styling and theming

-### React Package Installation
+### React Package Documentation

-This is the documentation to use Birdseye as a React Package.
-To learn how to use Birdseye as a Javascript libray, please refer to the core repository [README](../../packages/core/README.md).
+This is the documentation to use Birdseye as a React package.
+To learn how to use Birdseye as a Javascript library, please refer to the core repository [README](../../packages/core/README.md).

+### Installation

 Install using NPM or yarn